pvlib/pvlib-python/docs/sphinx/source/user_guide/weather_data.rst

    NWP datasets are primarily useful for parts of the world not covered by satellite-based datasets (e.g. polar regions) or if extremely long time ranges are needed.

-For a more detailed comparison of the weather datasets available through pvlib, see [1]_.

 Usage